SolCrys Logo

 • You have a credible founder/expert to feature

-• You operate in YMYL categories (health, finance) where editorial trust matters disproportionately
+• You operate in categories where editorial trust matters disproportionately

 • You're entering a new geographic market where editorial relationships matter